Categories

 Conjuring (1896)

-As frustrating as it is to deal with lost films, there remains the tantalizing hope of rediscovery.
+As frustrating as it is to confront the reality of lost films, there remains the tantalizing hope of rediscovery.
 We are probably past the days where intact copies of lost legendary films will be discovered in closets, a la The Passion of Joan of Arc, but that hasn’t stopped people from scanning crumbling celluloid found in warehouses to try and save what we can.
 The most plausible “white whale” out there is footage trimmed from Orson Welles’ The Magnificent Ambersons: Turner Classic Movies funded a search expedition for the footage in Brazil just last year (though filming of the associated documentary has wrapped and I’ve read no headlines of the film’s rediscovery).

-I bring all of this up because I am reading a book about Georges Méliès’s filmography, published in 2000 — more than a century after his career began — and some of his early films have been recovered since.
-Crazy to think more than 100+ years have passed and we’re still making progress.
-Preservation of early cinema is a real ongoing, dynamic process.
-For example, Melies’s first two films, at least according to the catalog of his production company, Star Film Company, have both been recovered and released in the past 15 years.
-Playing Cards, his debut, exists in a complete and clean state, published for the first time in 2008.
+I bring all of this up because I am reading a book about Georges Méliès’s filmography.
+It was published in 2000 — more than a century after his career began — and some of his early films have been recovered since the book book was published.
+It’s crazy to think that more than 100 years have passed and we’re still making significant progress on scrounging up scraps of celluloid from the Grover Cleveland presidency.
+You’d think we’ve discovered all there is to find, but preservation of early cinema is very much an ongoing, dynamic process.
+So long as there are closets, warehouses, and attics that remain unperturbed, it will continue as such.

 Indeed, Conjuring in its few frames shows Méliès breaking new ground and trying a visual technique that would become one of his technical signatures: the substitution splice, i.e. pausing recording (or cutting out film) to suggest something happening instantly, perhaps something appearing or disappearing.
 (If you ever messed around with a camcorder as a kid like me, this was the first gimmick you figured out.)
 In this case, it’s to show an on-screen Méliès make a stuffed devil head transport between two containers as he lifts and lowers the containers.
 He’d go on to use expanded versions this technique for years to come — it’s one of the main special effects in Voyage to the Moon, for example.